Breaking the breadline:

 The Church’s response to food poverty in the UK

 The English footballer Marcus Rashford’s national effort to provide free meals to vulnerable children during COVID-19 has received strong support from local communities.
 A key source of this support is the country’s local churches and Christian charities.
-This support highlights a longstanding commitment of religious institutions in the country to end food poverty.
+This support highlights a longstanding commitment of religious institutions in the UK to end food poverty.

 Food poverty has become an undeniable global reality.
 This reality was dramatically highlighted when The World Food Programme (WFP) was awarded the 2020 Nobel Peace Prize, with the Norwegian Nobel Committee significantly tying hunger with conflict, and how food can be a means to prevent wider social unrest.
 During the coronavirus pandemic, food poverty hit Europe most visibly in the UK, where Manchester United and England forward Marcus Rashford led national efforts to secure free meals for vulnerable children during the pandemic.
 Despite being publicly recognised for his efforts by the Queen – receiving an MBE – Rashford’s high-profile campaign was unable to persuade the government to continue to provide free school meals to children after the summer break.
 Fears peaked over whether children would go through half-term hunger during the winter.
 Among the chorus of protests against the government’s decision to support free meals were church leaders.
 The Archbishop of Canterbury, for example, declared: “Our schools and parishes are stepping in to help disadvantaged children across England.
 Churches across England will be providing free meals to children during the half-term holiday.”